Why is Authority snubbed by those who most need to develop it?

 Boss... leader...?

-This term is used to distinguish a more inspired and
+This term is used to distinguish a more inspired and"follower-friendly"

 to interpret authority from a more unscrupulous, contemptuous and self-referential one.

-In reality, leadership is simply a role played by those who take on the task of guiding a group of people towards a goal or objective, regardless of the method they choose to do so.
+In reality, leadership is simply a role played by those who take on the task of guiding a group of people towards a goal or objective, regardless of the method they choose.

-Like it or not, even Hitler, Mussolini, Stalin, Genghis Khan, Attila, Vlad Tepes and company (so to speak!) were leaders in all respects and even this mania of wanting to create a clear and rigid dichotomy between "boss" And "leader" To relegate everyone to a series of stereotypical behaviors and attitudes is truly wasteful and, above all, adds nothing to the understanding of leadership.
+Like it or not, even Hitler, Mussolini, Stalin, Genghis Khan, Attila, Vlad Tepes and company (so to speak!) were leaders in all respects and even this fixation of wanting to create a clear and rigid dichotomy between "boss" and "leader" to relegate everyone to a series of stereotypical behaviors and attitudes is truly wasteful and, above all, adds nothing to the understanding of leadership.

 Leadership is a task

-One can rightly object that any person capable of displaying a certain concrete and confident way of doing things, supported by an uncommon relational ability and a clear and sharp vision of where he wants to go is a natural leader... but then, what we are talking about is not leadership, but rather
+One can rightly object that any person capable of displaying a certain concrete and confident way of doing things, supported by an uncommon relational ability and a clear and sharp vision of where they want to go is a natural leader... but then, what we are talking about is not leadership, but rather

 Authority, and the two things should not be confused.